What 17 Analyst Ratings Have To Say About Intel - Intel (NASDAQ:INTC)

 Below is a summary of how these 17 analysts rated Intel over the past 3 months.
 The greater the number of bullish ratings, the more positive analysts are on the stock and the greater the number of bearish ratings, the more negative analysts are on the stock

-This current average represents a 18.91% decrease from the previous average price target of $45.27.
+This current average has decreased by 18.55% from the previous average price target of $45.93.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.